Internet-Draft OAuth Mission Expansion August 2026

 This document is that successor mechanism.
 A task an agent pursues does not always stay within the authority approved for it: the agent encounters an action the approved Authority Set does not cover, yet one the deployment's governance policy would permit under a fresh consent.
 Expansion is the governed path from that shortfall to a new approval.
 It does not patch or widen the existing Mission; it creates a new Mission, through the issuance profile's own flow, linked to the one it replaces.

 1.1.
-Status: an OPTIONAL extension
+Status: an optional extension

-This document is OPTIONAL.
+This document is optional.
 It is a layered extension to the issuance profile, not a change to it.
 A deployment that implements [I-D.draft-mcguinness-oauth-mission] and never expands a Mission is fully conformant to that profile and is unaffected by this document: it issues no expansion request, records no predecessor member, and never enters the superseded state this document introduces.
 The issuance profile's lifecycle (active, revoked, expired) is complete without expansion; the superseded state defined here (Section 7) is relevant only when expansion is used.

 A Mission Issuer claims conformance to this document only when it adjudicates expansion; otherwise it remains a plain issuance-profile Mission Issuer.
 Nothing here places a new requirement back on the issuance profile.

-1.3.
+1.2.
 Relationship to the issuance profile

 This document depends normatively on the issuance profile and is not implementable alone.
 It reuses, without restating, that profile's Mission Intent, submission via PAR, authority derivation, approval event with its integrity anchors, Mission record, the mission claim, the subset rule, and the lifecycle and issuance gating.
 It uses the terms Agent (Client), Subject, Approver, Mission Issuer, Mission Intent, Authority Set, Mission, and derived token as defined there.